ASXploit/HypercryptML/README.md

 # What is the downside of using HML?
 The only downside i can think of ...
 Is the fact you have no control over what part of the code gets obfuscated..
 Which i should add i would not have any internal Javascript,PHP,CSS inside of your Html file , please keep them External to avoid any bugs.

+# How can i use it?
+Well now that ive used a 3rd party library..
+You would need to download both of the php files uploaded here.. and put them on your website..
+Then you would need to update the $target_file variable as well as the $target_dir and point them to the correct file and directory.. if there is no directory and the file is in the same folder just leave the $target_dir string blank..
+Once you have updated the variables when you visit the HypercryptML.php page it will display the page you pointed it too but with an obfuscated code!